 ‘Thank you to the following partners for their support of the Digging Deeper gallery: Biffa Award and Association of Independent Museums (AIM), Mott MacDonald and London Transport Museum Friends.’

 The Museum’s new permanent display Digging Deeper tells the story of tunnelling from the troubled Brunel tunnel under the Thames in the mid-19th century, to the innovations of James Greathead, a pioneering engineer who invented the ground-breaking ‘Greathead’ digging machine.
-The tunnelling history of the past will link directly to the giant tunnelling machines used by Crossrail to construct the new Elizabeth line which opens in December 2018.
+The tunnelling history of the past will link directly to the giant tunnelling machines used by Crossrail to construct the new Elizabeth line which opens in autumn 2019.

 Digging Deeper highlights the contribution of Greathead and his shield to the growth of the Underground system through the unique geology of London since 1870.
 Visitors are able to see a multi-projector AV show in a new enclosed Tube environment, which will highlight models, drawings and tunnelling artefacts from 1840 to 2015 as part of an immersive experience.

 The gallery features a life-size recreation of the tunnelling shield that dug the world’s first electric Tube railway in 1890, overlaid with footage from the Elizabeth line and the latest Northern line extension tunnels.
 Younger visitors are also able to build a set of foam tunnel rings.

 London by Design

 As London's transport system grew in complexity, Londoners wanted better coordination of services.
 But the competing interests of the many private and public transport operators posed a challenge.